david-christiansen/bob24/README.md

    stage, though it's using linked lists where an array would be more appropriate.
  - `step2`: the implementation used in `step1` is proven correct
- - `step3`: the implementation is replace with one that uses packed arrays instead of linked lists
+ - `step3`: the implementation is replaced with one that uses packed arrays instead of linked lists
  - `step4`: the array implementation is proven correct